-When my wife and I are out of town, we call my friend, Kristin Skelton, owner of Floofins & Co., which provides pet sitting and dog walking services, to make sure that our black lab, Leah, is taken care of while we are gone.
+When my wife and I are out of town, we call my friend, Kristin Skelton, owner of Floofins and Co., which provides pet sitting and dog walking services, to make sure that our black lab, Leah, is taken care of while we are gone.
 Kristin recently told me that many of her clients had asked her about pet trusts, which are trust funds you can establish to ensure that your pets are taken care of after you pass away.
 Being a dog lover myself, I was thrilled to write an article on the subject at Kristin’s suggestion.

 Pet trust law, including the validity of such trusts, varies from state to state.
 Fortunately, Illinois recently enacted a statute that explicitly provides for the creation of pet trusts.